Skip to main content

 4) CH orders supplies or services exceeding their procurement authority.

-5) A vendor mistakes a request for information as an order, ships the item, the receiver does not realize it is an improper order and accepts the item rather than reject and return the item.
+5) A vendor mistakes a request for information as an order, ships the item, the receiver does not realize it is an improper order and accepts the item rather than rejecting and returning the item.

 6) A contractor continues to perform a service contract or provide leased/rented equipment after the expiration date of the contract.
 This situation frequently occurs on yearly services/maintenance/lease-type contracts for which there is a continuing need.

-7) An individual makes a commitment for continuation of services or delivery of supplies under an expired contract, purchase order, or delivery order.
+7) An individual makes a commitment for continuation of services over and above the original scope and dollar amount, or delivery of supplies under an expired contract, purchase order, or delivery order.

-8) An individual makes a commitment which exceeds the call order limit on a blanket purchase agreement.
+8) An individual makes a commitment which exceeds the call order limit on a BPA.

 9) A person who does not have delegated authority makes a commitment under a BPA.